Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 Obtaining a Green Card is a significant step for many immigrants.
 It allows them to live and work in the U.S. permanently.
 There are two main paths: through employment or family ties.

-For employment-based Green Cards, there's a system of preference categories.
+There is a system of preference categories for employment-based Green Cards.
 They range from workers with extraordinary abilities to unskilled laborers.
 The total number of visas issued yearly depends on these categories and the quota calculations set by immigration law.

 Family-based Green Cards require you to have close relatives who are U.S. citizens or permanent residents.
 The process varies depending on your relationship with your sponsor.
 Immediate family members like spouses and children under 21 have no quota limits, unlike extended family members.